UnmappedStack/PotatOS/README.md

 - [ ] Text editor
 - [ ] Port TCC
 - [ ] Port Python?

+## Contributions
+I'm currently not open to pull requests in most cases.
+If there's something specific that you *really* want to implement, you can open an issue and ask to be assigned to it *before* you begin.
+This may be changed in the future.

+If you do contribute, it cannot contain code from any other licenses or contain non-original code without it being specified in a comment at the top of the file.
+If you do this, you also agree to your contribution being under the same license as the rest of the project, as seen below.

 ## License
 This project is under the Mozilla Public License 2.0.
 See more information in the [LICENSE](https://github.com/jakeSteinburger/PotatOS/blob/main/LICENSE) file.